Oxaide

 Solar PV Yield Gap ForensicsFinding the 5-15% Revenue You're Losing

 Most solar PV operators accept 2-5% annual degradation as normal.
-Our forensic methodology consistently identifies an additional 5-15% yield gap caused by inverter clipping, module mismatch, and soiling patterns invisible to standard monitoring.
+A forensic review can often uncover another 5-15% yield gap caused by inverter clipping, module mismatch, and soiling patterns invisible to standard monitoring.

 January 20, 2026